IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Indicators and benchmarks
 > States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
 Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
 National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^78]

-> Developing and establishing valid indicators of the status of and progress in the realization of human rights of women, and establishing and maintaining databases disaggregated by sex and related to the specific provisions of the Convention CEDAW GR 28 - p.38
+> Developing and establishing valid indicators of the status of and progress in the realization of human rights of women, and establishing and maintaining databases disaggregated by sex and related to the specific provisions of the Convention[^132]

 #### Right to information
 Men's, and men's advocates', ability to hold their government accountable is directly related to their knowledge of men's rights issues and the government response.
-Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.[^79]  States have an obligation to ensure men and men's advocates have access to relevant information and "are able to effectively promote and claim" their rights CEDAW GR 28 -- paragraph 27
+Men have a right to be informed of the States positive and negative actions (or inaction) regarding their rights.[^79]  States have an obligation to ensure men and men's advocates have access to relevant information and "are able to effectively promote and claim" their rights[^143]

 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.[^80]